-Decisions made now will impact the future of:
+Decision made now will impact the future of:

-- Education opportunities for the next generation of natural resource stewards - High-quality, nature-based recreation accessible to all ages and abilities - Large open spaces for valuable wildlife habitat, including pollinator and butterfly gardens, otherwise diminished by a built environment - Spending for ongoing maintenance of built infrastructure and other pertinent park issues such as staffing, programs, marketing and environmental stewardship. - For Lebanon Hills, a Parks and Natural Resource Commission would play a vital role as decisions are made regarding the 2015 Master Plan, including the controversial Connector Trail.
+- Education opportunities for the next generation of natural resource stewards - High quality nature-based recreation hard to find in parks filled with built amenities - Large open spaces for valuable wildlife habitat, including pollinator and butterfly gardens, otherwise diminished by a built environment - Spending for ongoing maintenance of built infrastructure and other pertinent park issues such as staffing, programs, marketing and environmental stewardship. - For Lebanon Hills, a viable Parks and Natural Resource Commission would play an important role as decisions are made regarding implementation of the 2015 Master Plan, including the controversial Connector Trail.